-Grading, ground disturbance, and constructed earthen slopes could cause erosion and sedimentation affecting localized areas surrounding the site, which ultimately sheet flow into San Juan Creek.
+Grading, ground disturbance, and constructed earthen slopes could cause erosion and sedimentation affecting localized areas surrounding the site.
+Temporary ground disturbance would also occur along the southeast access road, where a 12-inch pipeline would be placed in an 18-inch wide, 4-feet deep trench, for approximately 1,159 feet.
 Impacts to adjacent areas from erosion and sedimentation could occur if construction activities are conducted without proper control measures in place.
-Implementation of erosion control measures identified on the project site plan and preparation of a drainage plan would ensure potential impacts related to sedimentation would be less than significant.
+There are no sensitive areas in close proximity to the proposed area of disturbance and implementation of erosion control measures identified on the project site plan would reduce impacts related to sedimentation to less than significant.

 Mitigation/Conclusion.
-With regards to the SJKF, the applicant will be required to mitigate the loss of 3.2 acres of kit fox habitat by one of the following ways:
+Compensatory mitigation required for the proposed reservoir is 8.4 acres, based on 3 times 2.8 acres impacted.
+The applicant would be required to mitigate the loss of 2.8 acres of San Joaquin kit fox habitat by one of the following ways: